-Finally, the student is responsible for contacting the library in order to submit a copy of the Thesis to the library.
-The student may not graduate until their Thesis is deposited and accepted by the library staff.
-The student will not be able to walk in graduation or receive their diploma until all revisions are approved and the final deposit of the Thesis has been made.
+The student may not graduate until their thesis is deposited with and accepted by the library staff.
+The student will not receive their diploma or be considered graduated until all revisions are approved and the final submission of the thesis has been made.